azalamri/capstone-project-flight-delay-predictiojn-/README.md

 * matplotlib.pyplot

 ## Procedure
-1- I've checked the data and how it looks like: Features types, nulls values, visualizations, descriptive statistics 2- Cleaning the data: remove unnecessary columns and rows that are outliers (2 rows) 3- Data Wrangling: did a feature engineering with some columns by separating them into many columns -as much as needed- to come with better features for the analysis.
+- 1- **Expolratory data analysis:** I've checked the data and how it looks like: Features types, nulls values, visualizations, descriptive statistics
+- **2- Cleaning the data:** remove unnecessary columns and rows that are outliers (2 rows)
+- **3- Data Wrangling:** did a feature engineering with some columns by separating them into many columns -as much as needed- to come with better features for the analysis.
 Also, changing the data type of categorical features from categorical variables into dummy/indicator variables.
-4- Implementation of machine learning:
+- **4- Implementation of machine learning:
 - Supervised learning and unsupervised learning algorithms were used in this analysis.
 - Supervised learning: linear regression and random forest regression
 - Unsupervised learning: logistic regression and random forest classifier